 “When Robert Hoge was born, he had a tumor the size of a tennis ball in the middle of his face and short, twisted legs.
 Surgeons removed the tumor and made him a new nose from one of his toes.
 Amazingly, he survived—with a face that would never be the same.

 Strangers stared at him, kids called him names, and adults could be cruel in their own ways.
 Everybody seemed to agree that Robert was “ugly.”
 But Robert refused to let his face dictate his entire life.
 Then, when Robert came face to face with the biggest decision of his life, he followed his heart.
-This poignant memoir about overcoming bullying and thriving with disabilities shows that what makes us “ugly” also makes us who we are.” [memoir chapter book, ages 8 and up]
+This poignant memoir about overcoming bullying and thriving with disabilities shows that what makes us “ugly” also makes us who we are.” [memoir middle grade, ages 8 and up]

 The Running Dream by Wendelin Van Draanen